MubasherBegum/CST-221/README.md

 # CST-221
-GCU course CST - 221 Systems and Tools
+GCU course CST - 221 Systems and Tools.
 My name is Mubasher Mehnaz Begum, and I live in Phoenix, AZ.
 I'm currently working as a User interface devloper for past several years.
 I have been working in Javascript, HTML/CSS, Angular and React Js in front-end